pjagada/spawn-juicer/README.md

 ### Planned features and fixes
 - Settings reset
+- Go to wall scene when all instances are resetting
+- Check for Atum
+- Practice mode (go to instance 1 title screen)
+- Initialize all instances' seeds
+- Toggle all instances' sprint, hitboxes
-- Maybe make it work for 1.18?
+- Make it work for more versions (1.16.5, 1.18.1, 1.18.2)

 ## Setup instructions